David Johnston (Australian politician): Background and career

-Johnston was born in Perth and was educated at University of Western Australia, where he graduated in law.
+Johnston was born in Perth and was educated at Wesley College and the University of Western Australia, where he graduated in law.
 He was a barrister in Kalgoorlie before entering politics, representing companies such as Gold Mines of Kalgoorlie LTD and North Kalgurli Mines LTD. He unsuccessfully contested the House of Representatives at the 1987 federal election, polling 37.3% of first preferences to finish second behind the then Labor incumbent Graeme Campbell in the Division of Kalgoorlie.

 Johnston successfully stood for a WA Senate seat in the federal election on 10 November 2001.
 He assumed office on 1 July 2002 and on 6 March 2007 was made Minister for Justice and Customs (effective 9 March), following the move of former Justice minister Chris Ellison to the Human Services portfolio.

 Malcolm Turnbull, on becoming Leader of the Opposition, promoted Johnston to the Shadow Cabinet as Shadow Minister for Defence.
 In September 2010 he was re-appointed to that role by Opposition leader, Tony Abbott, after the 2010 election.

 Following the 2013 federal election, Johnston was sworn in as Minister for Defence, effective 18 September 2013.

 Comments on ASC

 In November 2014, Johnston came under fire for comments regarding the government owned defence building company, the Australian Submarine Corporation.
-In comments to the senate he stated that ASC was delivering no submarines for one billion dollars and that they were over $350.00000 over budget on air three airware destroyer builds and that it was probably more than six hundred million but the bad data could not grant him an answer and then he said "You wonder why I'm worried about ASC and what they're delivering to the Australian taxpayer, you wonder why I wouldn't trust them to build a canoe?".
+In comments to the senate he stated that ASC was delivering no submarines for one billion dollars and that they were over $350,000,000 over budget on three air warfare destroyer builds and that it was probably more than six hundred million but the bad data could not grant him an answer and then he said "You wonder why I'm worried about ASC and what they're delivering to the Australian taxpayer, you wonder why I wouldn't trust them to build a canoe?".
 The South Australian Liberal Party demanded an apology for the senator's remarks and the federal Labor opposition called for the senator's resignation from the Defence portfolio.
 Johnston indicated he regretted his comments the next day, calling it a "rhetorical flourish".
 Opposition Senate Leader Penny Wong moved a motion to censure Johnston for his remarks on the ASC, as well as his handling of the ADF staff pay cut.
 The motion passed 37 to 31 votes.

 Much of the anti-Liberal swing at the 2014 Fisher state by-election in South Australia, where Labor won the traditionally Liberal seat by just five votes from a 7.27 percent two-party swing to go from minority to majority government, was attributed to Johnston's "I wouldn't trust them to build a canoe" remark toward South Australia's Australian Submarine Corporation, occurring just several days out from the by-election.
 The unpopularity of then Prime Minister Tony Abbott was cited as the other main factor.